 To access the configuration utility, open a web-browser such as Internet Explorer and enter the IP address of the router (192.168.0.1).

 Select Admin from the drop-down menu and then enter your password.
 Leave the password blank by default.

-refer to the Troubleshooting section for assistance.
+If you get a Page Cannot be Displayed error, please refer to the Troubleshooting section for assistance.